(See also Overview of the Thyroid Gland.)

 Other causes of primary hypothyroidism include

 Thyroid inflammation can cause temporary hypothyroidism.
-Subacute thyroiditis is probably caused by an infection.
+Subacute thyroiditis is probably caused by an infection with a virus.
 Autoimmune inflammation that occurs after childbirth (silent lymphocytic thyroiditis) is another cause.
-The hypothyroidism is temporary because the thyroid gland is not destroyed.
+The hypothyroidism is usually temporary because the thyroid gland is not destroyed.

-Treatment of hyperthyroidism or thyroid cancer can cause hypothyroidism because radioactive iodine or drugs used in treatment interfere with the body’s ability to make thyroid hormones (see Drug treatment).
+Treatment of hyperthyroidism or thyroid cancer can cause hypothyroidism because radioactive iodine or drugs used in treatment interfere with the body’s ability to make thyroid hormones.
 Surgical removal of the thyroid gland leads to a lack of thyroid hormone production.

 Secondary hypothyroidism occurs when the pituitary gland fails to secrete enough thyroid-stimulating hormone (TSH), which is necessary for normal stimulation of the thyroid.
 Secondary hypothyroidism is much rarer than primary.